About the Course

 - Module 1: In this opening module, you will learn the basics of financial markets, insurance, and CAPM (Capital Asset Pricing Model).
 This module serves as the foundation of this course.

-- Module 2: In this next module, dive into some details of behavioural finance, forecasting, pricing, debt, and inflation.
+- Module 2: In this next module, dive into some details of behavioral finance, forecasting, pricing, debt, and inflation.

 - Module 3: Stocks, bonds, dividends, shares, market caps; what are these?
 Who needs them?
 Why?
 Module 3 explores these concepts, along with corporation basics and some basic financial markets history.